shinkira/JobAppTools/README.md

 ## 🔍 Features

-- Scrapes multiple pages of listings from each source
+- Checks multiple pages of listings from each source
 - Filters job ads using neuroscience- and position-related keywords
 - Extracts structured job metadata, including employer, location, description, and application URL
 - Parses and formats posting dates for consistent output